|

 Corinth, one of the oldest towns of Greece, where St. Paul came after he

 left Athens and where he remained for one and a half-year.
-It was here that
+It was here that Paul

-an archaeological museum, the Bema and the marketplace.
+archaeological museum, the Bema and the marketplace.
 Return and overnight in

 Athens.